 Rich With Drama

-Gather armfuls of red winterberry,burning bush, andpurple beauty-berrywith a few stems of chrysanthemums tucked-in for a fountain of color that’s dramatic and unexpected.
+Gather armfuls of red winterberry, burning bush, and purple beauty-berry.
+Plus a few stems of chrysanthemums tucked-in for a fountain of color that’s dramatic and unexpected.
 We’d love to see this in an all-white room or against brick or aged wood.

-Branches of seededeucalyptuswith alternating red apples and pillar candles tucked in top a runner of cheesecloth wends its way down the length of a dining table.
+Branches of seeded eucalyptus with alternating red apples and pillar candles.
+These are tucked in top a runner of cheesecloth wends its way down the length of a dining table.
 It’s a moment that’s at once rustic, but also elegant.
-Easy step by stephow-to here.
+Easy step by step how-to here.

 Not your Nana’s Thanksgiving centerpiece!
-Succulents skewered on sticks and inserted into a pot filled with pods, pitcher plant blooms, and stems of purple basil makes a display that’s both long-lasting and just plain cool.
-Once the less sturdy blooms in the bouquet wilt, just pull out the succulents and put them in a pot to keep growing.
-How-to here.
+Succulents skewered on sticks.
+Then inserted into a pot filled with pods, pitcher plant blooms, and stems of purple basil.
+This makes a display that's both long-lasting and just plain cool.
+Once the less sturdy blooms in the bouquet wilt, just pull out the succulents.
+Then put them in a pot to keep growing.